-In 2013-14, no law enforcement agencies applied remotely for a surveillance device warrant.
+In 2014-15, the AFP applied remotely for and was issued 2 surveillance device warrants.

 Extension applications for surveillance device warrants

 Section 19 of the SD Act provides that the law enforcement officer to whom a warrant was issued (or another person on the officer's behalf) may apply for an extension of the warrant for a period not exceeding 90 days after the warrant's original expiry date.
 This application may be made at any time before the warrant expires.